seanrich92/seanrich92.github.io/_posts/2024-05-30-isometric-sprite-editor.md

 ## About

 One of the hardest challenges I faced when doing an isometric 2D game was sorting.
-Making the graphics look coherent when there are hundreds of irregular shaped objects became an issue.
+Making the sprites look coherent in-game when there are hundreds of irregular shaped objects became an issue due to sorting.

 So a quick background on sorting.
 You can set a custom pivot in Unity's settings to do [isometric sorting](https://docs.unity3d.com/Manual/Tilemap-Isometric-CreateIso.html).
 While this works on regular shaped square sprites, this fails easily on irregular shaped sprites.
 What do I mean?